Full Stop Australia

 • Understand the impacts of the violence on their lives

 • Work on strategies to cope with the effects of the violence and abuse.
-Effects can include things like panic attacks, depression, loneliness, shame, insomnia, anger, self-blame, physical symptoms, and/or disruption to other relationships.
+Effects can include things like trauma, panic attacks, depression, loneliness, shame, insomnia, anger, self-blame, physical symptoms, and/or disruption to other relationships.

 • Understand the medical, legal, and face-to-face counselling options available.